apify/apify-docs/docs/storage/key_value_store.md

 ## Limits

-When adding a record using the [Put record](https://docs.apify.com/api/v2#/reference/key-value-stores/record/put-record) endpoint, the request payload is limited to **9MB**.
+When adding a record using the [Put record](https://docs.apify.com/api/v2#/reference/key-value-stores/record/put-record) API endpoint, the request payload is limited to **9MB**.
 To upload a larger record or speed up your upload, use the [Direct upload URL](https://docs.apify.com/api/v2#/reference/key-value-stores/direct-upload-url/get-direct-upload-url) endpoint.